da-niel/PourVisualization/README.md

 4 | 719	| 635	| 818.58	| 495.86	| 280.24	| 171.10

 ## Visualization
-Below is the current state of hte visualization.
-It mimics the video's aerial view.
+Below is the visualization that mimics the video's aerial view.
 ![](/water_v60.png)
 ![](/pour1_2_water_v60.png)